Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 The objective of this task is to embed a JavaScript program in your Elgg profile, such that when another user views your profile, the user’s cookies will be displayed in the alert window.
 This can be done by adding some additional code to the JavaScript program in the previous task:

-In this task we want to be able to display the user's cookies in the alert window.
-To do that we changed the JavaScript code no Alice's profile.

 ```js
 <script>alert(document.cookie);</script>
 ```